andavissuse/sca/README.md

 ## Analyzing a supportconfig
 Prerequisites:
-* susedata files in the directories specified in sca-L0.conf
+* susedata files in the directories specified in sca.conf
-* Optional, only required for analyzing srs and bugs:  datasets in the directories specified in sca-L0+.conf
+* Optional, only required for analyzing srs and bugs:  datasets in the directories specified in sca+.conf

 To analyze a supportconfig:
-* Run `sca-L0.sh <supportconfig-tarball>`.
+* Run `sca.sh <supportconfig-tarball>`.
 This will:
   * uncompress the supportconfig
   * extract data/features
   * report information (e.g., OS version, support status, etc.)

-# sca-L0 results
+# sca results
-By default (if invoked w/o -c option), sca-L0 outputs information for all categories to stdout.
+By default (if invoked w/o -c option), sca outputs information for all categories to stdout.
 Default categories are os, system, kernel, kmods, warning-cmds, error-cmds.
-Optional (sca-L0+) categories are srs, bugs.
+Optional (sca+) categories are srs, bugs.

 The "-c" option can be used to restrict checks/output to specific categories.